litestar-org/litestar/docs/index.rst

     All Extras:
         :code:`pip install litestar[full]`

-    .. note:: the full extras is not recommended because it will add a lot of unnecessary extras.
+    .. note:: The full extras is not recommended because it will add a lot of unnecessary extras.

 Minimal Example